Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Introduction

-Although there is urgent need for large scale, species-focused modelling frameworks, those with greater geographical and taxonomic scope tend to lack important biological processes such as demographics, dispersal and competition \citep{Urban2016}.
-Calls have already been made for more generalised models of diversity patterns, highlighting the need for a similar framework to the Intergovernmental Panel on Climate Change (IPCC), in which large scale climate models have been developed and are compared, as well as a system by which to monitor climate variables \citep{Purves2013}.
-Such comparison with the IPCC is particularly apposite, considering that climate change, along with land-use change, is one of the biggest threats to biodiversity worldwide.
-Dynamic models like that of \cite{Harfoot2014}, also known as the Madingley model, have already shown some success in replicating global patterns of diversity at the broad functional group scale.
-However, in the Madingley model, all terrestrial plants are reduced to a single group, autotrophs, with an associated total biomass.
-This lack of lower species-level data will be a hinderance when it comes to exploring the differential within-group responses to change and their measurement, a question at the forefront of modern ecology.
+Although the need for large scale, species-focused modelling frameworks is urgent, those with greater geographical and taxonomic scope lack important biological processes such as demographics, dispersal and competition \citep{Urban2016}.
+Calls have already been made for more general models of biodiversity, highlighting the need for a framework similar to the IPCC to compare large-scale climate models, alongside monitoring of climate variables \citep{Purves2013}.
+Comparison with the IPCC is apposite, as climate change and land-use change are together the biggest threats to worldwide biodiversity.
+Dynamic models like the `Madingley' model \citep{Harfoot2014} already show success in replicating biodiversity patterns at broad functional group scale, despite reducing all terrestrial plants to a single group.

-There have traditionally been three major approaches to modelling biological responses to climate change that range from species to community level \citep{Hannah2014, Thuiller2008}.
-Species-level approaches are dominated by statistical correlations between current climate and species distributions to project forward under scenarios of environmental change \citep{Keith2008, Thuiller2008}.
-Due to their static nature, species distribution or environmental niche models (SDM/ENM) fail to account for important ecological processes that inform distributional changes such as competition, dispersal and evolution \citep{Hannah2014, Pearson2003, Thuiller2008, Akcakaya2006}.
-Although often developed on a fine-scale, species by species level, which can be effectively extended to a global scope, SDMs would require the modelling of thousands of individual species to determine any community-level compositional changes in vegetation \citep{Hannah2014}.
-Furthermore, models that do not include any explicit biological mechanisms, particularly SDMs that are often based upon incomplete data, will predict new environments poorly.
-Despite this, the combined use of biological and climate records to construct an environmental niche for species is a very valuable technique for parameterising larger-scale models.
+Traditionally there have been three main approaches to modelling biological responses to climate change (Figure \ref{fig:climatemodels}).
+Species-level approaches determine statistical correlations between current climate and species distributions to project future scenarios of environmental change \citep{Keith2008, Thuiller2008}.
+Due to their static nature, species distribution or environmental niche models (SDM/ENM) fail to account for important ecological processes affecting distributional change, such as competition, dispersal and evolution \citep{Pearson2003, Akcakaya2006, Thuiller2008, Hannah2014}.
+Although SDMs are often developed species by species, this approach can be extended to global scope \citep[e.g.][]{Brummitt2021}, but this would require modelling thousands of individual species to reveal community-level compositional change \citep{Hannah2014}.
+Furthermore, SDMs are often based upon incomplete species records and their interactions with climate or habitat and, without explicitly including biological mechanisms, predict new environments poorly.